-- ➤ Immediately address invasive plant species.
-Take measures to prevent invasive plants from further colonizing the property, through periodic, property-wide monitoring, and immediate control (as outlined in the Natural Resources Concerns & Recommendations section, page 20). - ➤ Generally, allow the forest to gain older growth conditions over time.
-Preserve and protect exceptional old trees. - Maintain a 100-foot natural disturbance buffer zone along Awcomin Marsh (this allows limited removal of trees under the conditions recommended in the Salt Marsh section, page 35).
+- Immediately address invasive plant species.
+Take measures to prevent invasive plants from further colonizing the property, through periodic, property-wide monitoring, and immediate control (as outlined in the Invasive Species section, starting on page 20). - ➤ Generally, allow the forest to gain older growth conditions over time.
+Preserve and protect exceptional old trees.

+Maintain a 100-foot natural disturbance buffer zone along Awcomin Marsh (this allows limited removal of trees under the conditions recommended in the Salt Marsh section, page 35).
 Avoid additional trail building along the marsh shoreline.
 Control of exotic plants in this buffer is acceptable.